 Download the .deb package and install it by double-clicking on it.

-The recommended filesystem is FAT32, so make sure to format your USB drive before creating a multi-boot USB stick.
+The recommended filesystem is FAT32, so before creating a multi-boot USB stick, make sure to format your USB in Ubuntu.

 Download the ISO images of Linux distributions you want to install.